 For space lovers, Macau has something for them too.
 Situated in the Macau Science Center, this planetarium offers 3D films covering infinity and beyond in the best quality possible (confirmed by Guinness World Records).
 You might not be the astronaut you once dreamed you would be, but this theater will make you feel like you are in outer space.
 It’s also a fun place to bring your kids or to be a big kid yourself!

 The Longest Sea Bridge

-Inaugurated only recently, the bridge that connects Hong Kong, Macau and Zhuhai created a huge buzz even before construction was finished.
-The system of bridges, tunnels, and artificial islands makes it the longest sea crossing and the longest fixed link in the world.
-Among other controversies, some consider it a sign of China strengthening ties between the two special administrative regions and the PRC, therefore making a political statement.
+Inaugurated only recently, the bridge that connects Hong Kong, Macau and Zhuhai created a huge buzz even before its construction was finished.
+The system of bridges, tunnels, and artificial islands makes it the longest sea-crossing and the longest fixed link in the world.
+Among other statements, some consider it a sign of China strengthening ties between the two special administrative regions and the PRC, therefore making a political statement.
 Nonetheless, this wonder of advanced engineering is worth taking the time to see.
-Besides, riding a 55-km mega bridge through turquoise waters is a striking adventure that can also make your commute from Macau to Hong Kong airport much faster.
+Besides, riding a 55-kilometer mega-bridge through turquoise waters is a striking adventure that can also make your commute from Macau to Hong Kong International Airport much faster.

 Morpheus by Zaha Hadid